 Wednesday, March 21, 2012

-Layer by layer, the exposed earth clearly shows the last two Ice Ages coming and going, leaving rocks and dirt and boulders behind as enormous glaciers covered this land in ice and then melted away as the climate changed.
-It's the only place in this part of the world where you can see all of that history laid out in front you.
-I's super-crazy-important.
+Layer by layer, the exposed earth shows the last two Ice Ages coming and going, leaving rocks and dirt and boulders behind as enormous glaciers covered this land in ice and then melted away as the climate changed again.
+It’s the only place in this part of the world where you can see all of that history laid out in front of you.
+And in between those two Ice Age layers, there are a bunch of other layers: from a time when the planet was warmer.
+One of them, near the bottom, is a layer of sand and clay from about 130,000 years ago.
+That’s where A.P.
+Coleman found the giant tooth of a giant beaver.

 A.P.
 Coleman